ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/Ciso Global Permissions.md

 ---

 ## Summary
-This document is to help explain the Access CISO has in our systems
+This document is to help explain the Access Ciso Global will have in ASPCA systems.

+# TRUSTED SOURCES
+As Described in [[Access, PROJECTS/MSP/NOTES/Vendor Access Control Policies - Detailed | Access Controls Defined]], Ciso Glo